List of Chinese spy cases in the United States: Wenheng Zhao

 On January 8, 2024, Navy servicemember Wenheng Zhao was convicted of transmitting sensitive U.S. military information to an intelligence officer from the People's Republic of China (PRC) in exchange for bribery payments.
 He was sentenced to 27 months in prison and ordered to pay a $5,500 fine.
 Zhao was charged with conspiracy and receipt of a bribe by a public official in August 2023.
 His indictment was announced at the same time as Jinchao Wei's, though the cases are separate.
 Zhao is accused of passing information to Chinese officials, including about a radar system in Okinawa and a Pacific Ocean military exercise.

 Jinchao Wei

 In August 2025, Navy servicemember Jinchao 'Patrick' Wei was convicted of providing sensitive information about U.S. warship capabilities to China.
 He was found guilty on six counts, including two of espionage and four of conspiracy, to be sentenced on December 1, 2025.
+He was sentenced to more than 16 years in prison.
 In August 2023, Wei was charged with espionage.
 He was a machinist's mate with a U.S. security clearance on the amphibious assault ship U.S.S.
 Essex stationed at Naval Base San Diego.
 According to the indictment, Wei passed photos, videos, and documents concerning Navy ships to a Chinese intelligence officer in 2022.